cerebraljam/rnn_lstm_nikkei225_predictions/readme.md

 # here I am adding few values, mainly rolling averages over 5,20 and 100 days,
 # then the ratio between the 5 and 20 days rolling average, then 20 and 100 days
+# I am also adding value of the nikkei index to each entry.
 for symbol in [x for x in nikkei225.keys()]:
     df_clean_nikkei225[('RollAvg5', symbol)] = df_close_nikkei225.loc[:, symbol].rolling(window=5).mean()
     df_clean_nikkei225[('RollAvg20', symbol)] = df_close_nikkei225.loc[:, symbol].rolling(window=20).mean()